bentomhall/nih-system/homebrewery/classes/5e-classes.md

 - Their current goals

 Alternatively on a success, you can temporarily remove any one damage resistance you know about by informing your allies how to bypass it.
 This lasts for one minute.

+Once you use this ability in either mode a number of times equal to your Intelligence modifier (minimum once), you cannot do so again until you finish a long rest.

 #### Like a Solid Snake